What do people say when asked: Why do you practice Tai Chi?

 So Why Do You Practice Tai Chi?

 For me, Tai Chi is not just a martial art, a form of inner health, nor just a meditative practice.
-Tai Chi give us an exceptional opportunity to engage with one another in a non-competitive, mutually supportive, healthy and yet still challenging way.
+Tai Chi gives us an exceptional opportunity to engage with one another in a non-competitive, mutually supportive, healthy and yet still challenging way.
 It shows us another way of being together.
-In a world in which we are ever more persuaded to inhabit only our own echo chambers, the old texts of the the tao te ching can show us how to break out of the padded-cell and forge links, search for what connects us and dissolve the superficiality of difference.
+In a world in which we are encouraged to inhabit our own echo chambers, the old texts of the the Tao Te Ching can show us how to break out of the padded-cell and forge links, search for what connects us and dissolve the superficiality of difference.

 Play, discovery and interactive learning together in class are profound tools that offer their riches to those prepared to let go of their individual goals.
-All the partner work is subtly directed towards this end - Push hands to 7 Stars, 4 Corners etc: Learn through loss, gain only by giving.
+All the partner work is subtly directed towards this end - Push hands, 7 Stars, 4 Corners, Sticking etc: Learn through loss, gain only by giving.
 For what else could richness mean if not the realisation that what you have cannot be bought by money.